quickgrid/Setup-Guide/README.md

 Create a new folder inside `openpose-master` named `build`.
 Point to source folder(`C:\openpose-master`) and build(`C:\openpose-master\build`) folder in CMake GUI.
 Press `configure` and choose visual studio 2019 as generator and platform as x64 then press finish.
 Wait for cmake to configure.
 CMake should automatically find everything.
 Next, press configure again and press generate.
 It should not give any errors.

-If there is any error it has to with path to `caffe`, `caffe3rdparty`, `opencv`, `freeglut`, or they were not downloaded properly.
+If there is any error, it has to with path to `caffe`, `caffe3rdparty`, `opencv`, `freeglut`, or they were not downloaded properly.
 If they are in custom path set each or their value until `generate` button no longer gives any error.

 Open build folder now and open the `*.sln` file with visual studio.
 Change configuration to `Release` and in solution explorer run `ALL_BUILD` target or run `Local Windows Debugger` directly.